jsakamoto/FindRazorSourceFile/README.md

 [![NuGet Package](https://img.shields.io/nuget/v/FindRazorSourceFile.WebAssembly.svg?label=for+Blazor+WebAssembly)](https://www.nuget.org/packages/FindRazorSourceFile.WebAssembly/) [![NuGet Package](https://img.shields.io/nuget/v/FindRazorSourceFile.Server.svg?label=for+Blazor+Server)](https://www.nuget.org/packages/FindRazorSourceFile.Server/)

+> [!CAUTION]
+> The Visual Studio Extension for "FindRazorSourceFile" is not available for now.
+I'm sorry for the inconvenience.
+I'm working on it to make it available as soon as possible.
+Thank you for your understanding.

 ## What's this?

 This package makes your Blazor apps display the source .razor file name that generated the HTML element under the mouse cursor when entering the `Ctrl` + `Shift` + `F` hotkeys.